Rhetoric and Practices of Green Recovery in Cities

 This collaboration investigates the rhetoric and practices of green recovery in UK cities in the time of COVID-19.

-Galvanized by the COVID-19 pandemic and the desire to ‘build back better’, rhetorics of ‘green recovery’ have emerged with proposals for a Green New Deal.
+Rhetorics of ‘green recovery’ have emerged with the desire to ‘build back better’ from the COVID-19 pandemic.
 Yet the precise policies and practices associated with this rhetoric remain undefined.
-For instance, it is uncertain whether green recovery narratives reinforce or reconfigure existing systems of power and provisioning in cities.
 How are different actors mobilising these rhetorics, and to what extent do they provide an opportunity to rethink ways of organising urban life?

 Responding to the need for a multidisciplinary approach to analyse the rhetoric and practices of green recovery in cities, this GW4 community will focus on the way that ‘future scenarios’ are used to construct and contest knowledge about climate change and transitions to net zero.
 The project will focus on four cities in the South West—Bath, Bristol, Cardiff, and Exeter.